mathspp/mathspp/pages/02.blog/contributing-to-open-source-rich-2073/item.md

 and we'll handle whatever issues pop up along the way.

-The first thing I tried to do was, inside `_Line.__str__`, check if the instance contained a node that had a multiline string representation:
+The first thing I tried to do was, inside `_Line.__str__`, check if the instance contained a node that had a multi-line string representation:

 ```py
 def __str__(self) -> str: